Ozzie Albies Player Props: Braves vs. Marlins

-The Atlanta Braves, including Ozzie Albies (.366 on-base percentage in past 10 games, 62 points above season-long percentage), battle starter Braxton Garrett and the Miami Marlins at LoanDepot park, Wednesday at 6:40 PM ET.
+The Atlanta Braves, including Ozzie Albies (.405 on-base percentage in past 10 games, 82 points above season-long percentage), battle starting pitcher Jesus Luzardo and the Miami Marlins at LoanDepot park, Thursday at 4:10 PM ET.

-He collected two extra-base hits in his last game (2-for-4 with a double, a home run and an RBI) against the Marlins.
+In his last game, he collected three extra-base hits (4-for-5 with two doubles, a home run and two RBI) against the Marlins.

 Ozzie Albies Game Info & Props vs. the Marlins